 - The default ports are used to provide access to these services, and the destination IP address is set to Sophos Firewall.

 - You can change the default ports of some services, such as SSL VPN and user portal, from the corresponding settings pages.
-If you change the ports, we recommend that you don't use the SSL VPN port for other services.
+If you change the ports, we recommend not using the SSL VPN port for other services.
 It allows access to the services from zones that you turned off here.

-The default settings for the local service access control list are in the following image.
+Here are the default settings for the local service access control list:

 Administrative services and user portal: We do not recommend allowing access to the web admin console (HTTPS), CLI console (SSH), and the user portal from the WAN zone or over the SSL VPN port.
 If you must give access, we recommend using the best practices listed in the table in this section.